Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - [GitPod](https://gitpod.io/workspaces).
 Development environment used to build the project.
     - Git was used for version control.
 - [GitHub](https://github.com) is used to store the projects code after being saved from GitPod and then Pushed from the terminal using Git commands.
+- Used [Techsini](http://techsini.com/multi-mockup/index.php) to generate the mockup up image.

 ---